 Step 5: install lua cJson

-luarocks install luacrypt
+sudo luarocks install luacrypto

-mkdir -p /tmp/src)
+mkdir -p /tmp/src

 cd /tmp/src